 These levels are specified in accordance with IFRS 13 'Fair Value Measurement'.
 Property valuations are inherently subjective as they are made on the basis of assumptions made by the valuer which may not prove to be accurate.
 For those reasons, we have classified the valuations of our property portfolio as Level 3 as defined by IFRS 13.
-Some of the inputs to the valuations are defined as "unobservable" by IFRS 13 and the significant inputs are analysed in the table below.
+The inputs to the valuations are defined as 'unobservable' by IFRS 13.
+These key unobservable inputs are net equivalent yield and estimated rental values for investment properties, and costs to complete for development properties.
+Further analysis and sensitivity disclosures of these key unobservable inputs have been included on the following pages.